Cody Parkey

-Cody Parkey (born February 19, 1992) is an American football placekicker who is a free agent.
-He played college football at Auburn and was signed by the Indianapolis Colts as an undrafted free agent in 2014.
-He has also been a member of the Philadelphia Eagles, Miami Dolphins, Chicago Bears, Tennessee Titans, and Cleveland Browns.
-He is known for having a potential game-winning kick deflected during a Chicago Bears playoff game, the Double Doink against his former team, the Eagles.
+Cody Parkey (born February 19, 1992) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Auburn Tigers and was signed by the Indianapolis Colts as an undrafted free agent in 2014.
+Parkey saw early success in his NFL career, being selected to the Pro Bowl that same year after being traded to the Philadelphia Eagles.
+He was also a member of the Cleveland Browns, Miami Dolphins, Chicago Bears, Tennessee Titans, and New Orleans Saints.

+During a 2018–2019 Bears playoff game against his former team, the Eagles, Parkey missed a potential game-winning kick that became known as the Double Doink, striking an upright and the crossbar before falling to the ground.

 College career

-Parkey played college football for the Auburn Tigers from 2010 to 2013.
+Parkey played college football at Auburn University from 2010 to 2013.
 As a freshman in 2010, he only appeared in two games but made both extra points he attempted.
 As a sophomore in 2011, he converted 41 of 42 extra point attempts and 13 of 18 field goal attempts.
 As a junior in 2012, he converted all 27 extra point attempts and 11 of 14 field goal attempts.
 As a senior in 2013, he converted 66 of 67 extra point attempts and 15 of 21 field goal attempts.

 Professional career

 Indianapolis Colts

-After going undrafted in the 2014 NFL Draft, Parkey signed with the Indianapolis Colts.
+After going undrafted in the 2014 NFL draft, Parkey signed with the Indianapolis Colts.
 He was traded by the Colts to the Philadelphia Eagles for running back David Fluellen on August 20, 2014.

 Philadelphia Eagles

 After a stellar preseason, Parkey beat out Alex Henery to be the Philadelphia Eagles' kicker for the 2014 season.

 In 2014, Parkey set a new NFL rookie scoring record.
 His 150 points broke Kevin Butler's 29-year-old record of 144 points set in 1985 with the Chicago Bears.
 Parkey tied with Stephen Gostkowski for the highest average of points scored per game in the 2014 NFL season.
 Parkey was named a first-alternative for the 2015 Pro Bowl.
+He was named to the PFWA All-Rookie Team.
 On January 18, 2015, Parkey replaced Gostkowski in the Pro Bowl due to the Patriots' involvement in Super Bowl XLIX.

 On September 28, 2015, Parkey was placed on injured reserve with a groin injury.

 On September 3, 2016, he was waived by the Eagles.

 Cleveland Browns (first stint)

 On September 24, 2016, Parkey signed with the Cleveland Browns after an injury to Patrick Murray.
+In his first game against the Miami Dolphins on September 25, he missed three field goal attempts, including a potential game-winning 46-yard attempt on the final play of regulation.
 Parkey was waived by the Browns on September 2, 2017.